 Those are just a few of the reasons to make a menu plan, even if it is for just one meal per day.
 Here are this week’s menu suggestions!

-Dessert of the week: Butterscotch Bars.
+Dessert of the week: No Bake Toasted Coconut Cream Pie.

 You can find all of these recipes and more over on our Dinner Board on Pinterest, make sure to follow it for fresh dinner recipe ideas!

 So…are you going to give meal planning a try?
 Tell us what you are eating this week over here on our facebook page!